vikramarka/createjsbitmaptext/README.md

 Features:

 		* Supports Multiline Text.
-		* Supports horizontal and verticle alignment.
+		* Supports horizontal and vertical alignment.
 		* Support for \n for new line.
 		* kerning